Rey Mysterio: Intercontinental Champion (2009–2010)

-When he returned, Mysterio began a storyline with Batista.
-They lost to Jeri-Show (Chris Jericho and Big Show) in a match for the Unified WWE Tag Team Championship at Hell in a Cell.
-At Bragging Rights, they participated in a Fatal 4 Way match for the World Heavyweight Championship.
-During the match, Mysterio prevented Batista of winning the title and, after the match Batista attacked Mysterio.
-Batista defeated Mysterio at Survivor Series.
-Their feud moved around the World Heavyweight Championship, when Mysterio defeated Batista on the December 18 episode of SmackDown to gain a title shot against The Undertaker on the December 25 episode of SmackDown, but the match for the title ended in a no contest after Batista interfered.
-On the January 15 episode of SmackDown, they faced again in a number one contender's match in a Steel Cage match, where Mysterio won.
-However, Mysterio lost the title match to The Undertaker at the Royal Rumble.
+Later that month, Mysterio returned and was revealed as Batista's partner in a match against Jeri-Show (Chris Jericho and Big Show) for the Unified WWE Tag Team Championship at Hell in a Cell on October 4, which they lost.
+At Bragging Rights on October 25, they participated in a Fatal 4 Way match for the World Heavyweight Championship.
+During the match, Mysterio prevented Batista of winning the title and, after the match was attacked by Batista.
+On November 22, Mysterio lost to Batista at Survivor Series by technical knockout.
+Their feud moved around the World Heavyweight Championship, when Mysterio defeated Batista on the December 18 episode of SmackDown to gain a title shot against The Undertaker on the following episode of SmackDown, but the match ended in a no contest after Batista interfered.
+On the January 15, 2010 episode of SmackDown, they faced off again in a number one contender's steel cage match, where Mysterio won.
+However, Mysterio lost the title match to The Undertaker at the Royal Rumble on January 31.

-Since February, Mysterio began a feud with CM Punk that also involved Punk's Straight Edge Society.
-During the Elimination Chamber match, Mysterio eliminated Punk.
-Mysterio continued to feud with Punk and had a match at WrestleMania XXVI with the stipulation that if Mysterio were to lose at WrestleMania, he would be forced to join the SES.
-After Mysterio defeated Punk at WrestleMania, they faced again at Extreme Rules with Mysterio losing to Punk in a match where Punk should have had his head shaved if he lost.
+In February, Mysterio began a feud with Punk that also involved Punk's Straight Edge Society.
+During the Elimination Chamber match for the World Heavyweight Championship at the namesake event on February 21, Mysterio eliminated Punk.
+Mysterio continued to feud with Punk and had a match at WrestleMania XXVI on March 28 with the stipulation that if Mysterio were to lose at WrestleMania, he would be forced to join the SES.
+After Mysterio defeated Punk at WrestleMania, they faced again at Extreme Rules on April 25, with Mysterio losing to Punk in a match where Punk should have had his head shaved if he lost.
 At Over the Limit on May 23, Mysterio faced CM Punk again with both previous stipulations in place (Mysterio's allegiance to the SES and Punk's hair); Mysterio defeated Punk, resulting in Punk's head being shaved.